I’m going to get a little controversial here. I’m ready to take on the hard hitting topics. I’m prepared for any backlash.

 So many people don’t do ironing but I just don’t understand how!
 Sure I could skip the ironing of my bedsheets, I’ll admit thats probably not strictly necessary.
 But the reality is I like the feel of clean, crisp, ironed sheets when I get into bed.

-JHogg works in an office, it is expected of him that he will wear a shirt.
-So naturally they need ironed.
+JHogg works in an office, so it is expected of him that he will wear a shirt.
+Naturally they need ironed, whether it is by him or by me.
 I hate seeing someone in a shirt that clearly hasn’t been ironed.
-It is scruffy!
+It is scruffy and unprofessional looking.

-I do have a confession though – I cut corners when ironing JHogg’s shirts.
+I do have a confession though – I cut corners when ironing JHogg’s shirts and rarely iron shirts properly these days.
 He rolls his sleeves up immediately so usually I don’t bother ironing around the cuffs.
 Shock.
 Horror.
 I know.